9 Best Campgrounds in Kananaskis Country, Alberta

 Hiking trails leave right from the campground, and the Lodgepole Biking Trail runs through here, which joins this campground with others in the area.
 From this area, you also have access to a boat launch on Lower Kananaskis Lake.

 Sites are first-come, first-served, and the registration kiosk is on the right as you enter the campground area.
+An on-site caretaker/manager is on duty throughout the summer season if you have any questions or concerns.

 3. Eau Claire Campground